-The Smart Government Initiative focuses on ways to promote cooperative action as well as regional strategies in the delivery of municipal services.
-The Progress Council has partnered with the University of Pittsburgh Graduate School of Public and International Affairs to research and propose models for a more regional approach in the delivery of local government services.
-A Progress Council consultant, PA Futures, is advising implementation strategies.
+The Mid Mon Valley Intergovernmental Cooperative focuses on ways to promote cooperative action as well as regional strategies in the delivery of municipal services.
+The Cooperative is comprised of member local governments in the Mid Mon Valley.
+Meetings are held bi-monthly.
+Major initiative include working with the PA Department of Community and Economic Development (DCED) on multi-municipal peer review projects to review and provide advice improving local services.
+The Cooperative also supports capacity building forums that bring together local government staff for training programs.
+A Progress Council consultant, PA Futures, advises on implementation strategies.
 Please click on the logo below to learn more about this initiative.

 The Mon Valley Progress Council was founded in 1965 by Mid Mon Valley business leaders who saw the need for regionally based actions to address the closure of the USS Donora Works and related economic challenges.